kwonmha/Improving-RNN-recommendation-model/README.md

 Example : `python train.py -fr tf`

-`--act` Activation function for rnn.
 `--mem_frac` sets the fraction of memory to use for tensorflow or keras-tensorflow backend.
 `--save_log` You can set whether to save training logs when using tensorflow.
 `--log_dir` sets the directory to save training logs when using tensorflow.
-`-iter` In default(when this option is False) test.py make one input sequence per each users in test data for testing model dividing movie history into half.
-If a user watched n movies, use m_1, m_2 ... m_n/2 as input and the others as criteria.
-If this is set True, test.py generates n input-criteria pairs like [m_1 / m_2 .. m_n], [m_1, m_2 / m_3 ... m_n] ... [m_1, m_2 .. m_n-1 / m_n].
-So you can evaluate the performance of model more precisly.
-Of course, this takes much more time.

 **Explanation below are copied from original github and simplified**